bking2415/portfolio/README.md

-# Brandon I. King Portfolio
+# Brandon I. King Data Scientist Portfolio

 This site will give you insight on some of the current and part projects that I have worked on throughout my self development as a programmer.